Related Posts: Nepal’s Annapurna Circuit – Is It Still Worth Doing?

 - walking up the Kali Gandaki valley from Jomsom to the old capital at Tsarang

-- trekking across the empty high altitude desert along the Hindu pilgrims trail to Damodar Kund
+- trekking across the wild high-altitude desert along the Hindu pilgrims trail to Damodar Kund

-- climbing the Damodar/Khumjungar Glacier to Saribung La and then coming down on the east side of the pass to the abandoned summer settlement of Nagoru
+- walking up the Khumjungar Glacier moraine to Saribung La and then coming down on the east side of the pass to the abandoned summer settlement of Nagoru

-This online map of Upper Mustang – hard copies available at the Himalayan Mountain House store in Kathmandu) – lays out the basic route from Jomsom on the bottom left up the Kali Gandaki to Charang and then east to the valley below Saribung La on the middle right.
+This online map of Upper Mustang – hard copies available at the Himalayan Map House store in Kathmandu) – lays out the basic route from Jomsom on the bottom left up the Kali Gandaki to Tsarang and then east to the valley below Saribung La on the middle right.
 Phu and Meta and Koto and the Annapurna Trail are a bit further south!

 Finding An Agency To Organize The Trek:

 More googling led me to this trek organized by the respected Australian adventure travel agency World Expeditions.
 I gulped when I saw the price – $5395.
 CDN!
 Ouch!
-However, two internal flights are included ($300.
-Cdn), as are the $Cdn 700. + for the Mustang entry permit and another $200.+ for the three nights at the five-star Kathmandu Radisson.
-Also included is use of a down sleeping bag and down jacket as well as an insulated mat.
-I went over their itinerary and other info; all, in all, it looked great.
+However, two internal flights are included ($250.
+U.S.), as are the $650.
+U.S. for the Mustang entry permit and another $200.+ for the three nights at the five-star Kathmandu Radisson.
+Also included is the use of a down sleeping bag and down jacket as well as an insulated mat.
+I went over their itinerary and other info.
+All in all, it looked pretty good!

 I put the WE offer to the side while I looked for other trekking agencies which had something similar.
-Also available were trips organized by other outside-of-Nepal agencies.
-KE Adventure Travel, a UK agency, has one called Saribung Peak and the Damodar Himal Reconnaissance.
+I found trips organized by two U.K. agencies.
+KE Adventure Travel, the first one, has one called Saribung Peak and the Damodar Himal Reconnaissance.
 It includes a walk up the 30º snow slope from Saribung La up to the peak.
-Jagged Globe, yet another UK travel company, has another similar trip with the less pretentious title Saribung Peak and Upper Mustang.
+Jagged Globe, has a trip with the less pretentious title Saribung Peak and Upper Mustang.

-In both cases, the trip cost was higher than the World Expeditions offer, perhaps due to the possible Saribung Peak climbing fee.
+In both cases, the trip cost was higher than the World Expeditions offer, due in part to the Saribung Peak climbing fee.
 As well, they both include a day or more in Lo Manthang, something not included in the World Expeditions itinerary.
-The WE route only goes as far as Charang before turning east to Luri Gompa and Damodar Kund.
+The WE route only goes as far as Tsarang before turning east to Luri Gompa and Damodar Kund, which I did think was unfortunate.
+To be so close to Lo Manthang and yet not visit?

-I also checked out some Lonely Planet and Rough Guide-recommended Nepali trekking agencies based in Kathmandu but not much was coming up and in all cases, I was the only client and was being encouraged to get other people to join to make it possible!
+I also checked out some Lonely Planet and Rough Guide-recommended Nepali trekking agencies based in Kathmandu but not much was coming up and in all cases, I was the only client and I was the one responsible for getting other people to join to make the trip possible!
 To enter Mustang you need a trekking agency and a minimum of two trekkers along with a guide.
 A porter is optional.

 A few days later I checked the World Expeditions site again.
 The price had dropped to Cdn $4950.!
-It was late November – a Black Friday sale?
-I made a phone call to their Ottawa office to see how many had signed up for it already.
+It was late November – perhaps it was a Black Friday sale?
+I made a phone call to their Ottawa office to see how many had already signed up.
 The answer: four.
 Still not a sure “Go” (six is the official minimum) but probably a “Go” if I signed up.

-I decided that the premium I was undoubtedly paying by going with a non-Nepali agency was justifiable for the peace of mind it offered.
+I decided that the premium I was undoubtedly paying by choosing a non-Nepali agency was justifiable for the peace of mind it offered.
+Here is what World Expeditions does:

 - it negotiates (as required by Nepali law) with a Nepali trekking agency to do the actual trek, and

-- it provides comprehensive information package on pre-trip planning and requirements.
+- it provides a comprehensive information package on pre-trip planning and requirements.

-- its use of the same agency over the years indicates that certain standards of safety and food and all-round competence are being met.
+- its use of the same agency over the years indicates that certain standards of safety and food and all-around competence are presumably being met and reinforced with training sessions for the guides.

 It sure beats showing up in Kathmandu and spending the first few days trying to make it all happen on my own – and wondering if the agency I had chosen was up to the job.
-I would later find out that the Nepali agency that WE deals with is Highland Expeditions.
+I would later ask which Nepali agency was in charge of the actual trek.
+I understood that the local agency WE deals with was Highland Expeditions.
 Click on the header below to access their website –

 The trekking crew’s experience in handling high-altitude expeditions, up to and including summits of Mount Everest, was reassuring.
-While the Mustang – Saribung Traverse is hardly in that class, it still involves crossing the 6050-meter pass at Saribung La after a couple of nights tenting at 5000 + meters.
+While the Mustang – Saribung Traverse is hardly in that elevation class, it still involves crossing the 6040-meter pass at Saribung La after a couple of nights of tenting at 5000 + meters.
 Knowing that the crew has been there before is comforting!

 Update- late February!
 Oops!
 I got the name of the agency wrong!
 It is Highland Excursion(s) and not Highland Expeditions which will be handling the trek!
 That feeling of reassurance I mentioned above?
 I am not feeling it quite so strongly now!

 The sub-header on the home page – One of the leading adventure travel company – has a glaring grammatical error and could use the qualifier Nepal’s as in “One of Nepal’s leading adventure companies” to make it sound a bit more plausible.
-As I scroll down the page, seeing the heading “Popular Destination For 2014” appear in 2018 doesn’t show great attention to detail!
+As I scroll down the page, seeing the heading “Popular Destination For 2014” in 2018 does not show great attention to detail!

 Now I am hoping that World Expeditions knows something that this website is not conveying!
 A website is one thing; the trekking agency crew of guide and sirdar and cooks and porters on the ground is another.
 Reviews of this and other WE trips in Nepal are overwhelmingly positive.
 As always, time will tell.
 Stay tuned for the trip report!